“Ashgate Hospicecare allowed us to make the last days count and still create memories.”

 Different nurses would come in everyday from different services including Ashgate, but then in the last week we started to see the same people more often.
 It’s nice to see those familiar faces, plus they knew mum’s condition and could make better judgements about what kind of help she needed.
 I phoned 111 a few times.
 They provided a decent service but it’s obviously not the same as being able to rely on 24-hour support from the same people.You end up having to explain the situation every time.

 Mum didn’t want to go into a hospice or a home, so I’m fortunate that she was able to stay at mine until the end.
 However, the care she needed was too much for me to deal with on my own.
-Ashgate Hospicecare do such an amazing job, I can’t actually believe just six people work in the Hospice at Home at the moment covering the whole of North Derbyshire!
+Ashgate Hospicecare do such an amazing job, I can’t actually believe there are just seven support workers in the Hospice at Home team!
 We would have really benefited from a 24/7 service where we could have seen the same nurses whenever we needed them - at nights and weekends and those really difficult moments, but they obviously need more funding and more staff to make that service available.

 "Thank you Ashgate Hospice for letting this happen.
 Thank you for extending Terry’s life and thank you for giving us the holidays of a lifetime.”